 Within the materials elemental characterization and security frameworks, two interesting techniques relying on fast neutrons are FNAA and pulsed FNRR.
-FNAA [39-41] usually exploits fast neutrons from fusion reactions, mainly at 14 MeV energy.
-They are obtained with relatively compact D-T generators providing $10^7 - 10^8$ n/s.
-Neutrons irradiate samples having unknown elemental composition inducing nuclear reactions and the subsequent emission of characteristic γ -rays.
-While FNAA is used to identify many elements, its most important application is the determination of Oxygen and Nitrogen content in various matrices [42].
-Another appealing technique for H, N, C and O identification is pulsed FNRR [43, 44].
-Neutrons with a broad energy spectrum (i.e. from 0.5 to 10 MeV) irradiate a sample placed at some meters distance from the pulsed source.
-The energy and position of the transmitted neutrons are detected by exploiting position-sensitive Time-of-Flight (ToF) systems.
-Compact and reliable versions of these detectors are object of research.
+FNAA [39-41] usually exploits fast neutrons from fusion reactions, mainly at 14-MeV energy.
+They are obtained with relatively compact D-T generators providing $10^7$ - $10^8$ n/s.
+Neutrons irradiate samples having unknown elemental composition inducing nuclear reactions and the subsequent emission of characteristic $\gamma$ rays.
+While FNAA is used to identify many elements, its most important application is the determination of oxygen and nitrogen content in various matrices [42].
+Another appealing technique for H, N, C, and O identification is pulsed FNRR [43,44].
+Neutrons with a broad energy spectrum (i.e., from 0.5 to 10 MeV) irradiate a sample placed at some meters distance from the pulsed source.
+The energy and position of the transmitted neutrons are detected by exploiting position-sensitive time-of-flight (TOF) systems.
+Compact and reliable versions of these detectors are the object of research.
 Pulsed FNRR allows the spatial distribution reconstruction of the elements on the projection plane.
-It requires a minimum neutron flux of $\sim 10^4$ n/(cm2 s) at a ~ 3 m distance from the source [45] (i.e. $\sim 10^9$ n/(sr s)).
-Therefore, it is under development considering particle accelerators and high-energy (i.e. $\sim 100 \text{ J}$) laser-driven neutron sources.
+It requires a minimum neutron flux of approximately $10^4$ n/(cm s) at an approximately 3-m distance from the source [45] [i.e., approximately $10^9$ n/(sr s)].
+Therefore, it is under development considering particle accelerators and high-energy (i.e., approximately 100 J) laser-driven neutron sources.
 A pathway to significantly decrease the laser requirements for pulsed FNRR is to exploit advanced DLTs.
 Recently, the use of these targets for neutron generation was numerically investigated considering $I = 2 \times 10^{21} \text{ W/cm}^2$ (normalized intensity $a_0 \approx 30$ [46].
-However, considering less energetic pulses from commercial fs-lasers could be of exceptional importance, in terms of costs and size, for illegal material detection (e.g. explosives and drugs) via pulsed FNRR in customs, airports and borders.
-Moreover, high-energy ns-lasers are characterized by intense electromagnetic pulses (EMPs).
+However, considering less energetic pulses from commercial fs lasers could be of exceptional significance, in terms of costs and size, for illegal material detection (e.g., explosives and drugs) via pulsed FNRR in customs, airports, and borders.
+Moreover, high-energy ns lasers are characterized by intense electromagnetic pulses (EMPs).
 EMPs can be a challenging aspect for neutron detectors exploited in laser-driven FNRR [37].
-The same key challenge should be mitigated by exploiting 1 - 15 J energy lasers.
+The same key challenge should be mitigated by exploiting 1-15 J energy lasers.